 They’re spacious with lovely wooden floors, two bedrooms (each with an electric fan) sharing a large bathroom with shower.
 You might wake in the first pink of dawn to the sound of a nightjar calling, or see swallows swooping through the early morning air.

-The five new glamping tents aren’t open yet, but when we visited in March 2021 the platforms and shade roofs above the tents were nearing completion.
-Once the canvas tents are in place under the roofs and the site is cleared – probably around June or July 2021 – CapeNature will start to take bookings.
+The five new glamping tents weren't open yet, but when we visited in March 2021 the platforms and shade roofs above the tents were nearing completion.
+Once the canvas tents were in place under the roofs and the site was cleared – in October 2021 – CapeNature started taking bookings.
 And I can’t wait to try them.

 - Note that there’s only space for one vehicle at each campsite.